HieuPhan33/CVPR2024_MAVL/README.md

 * **Finetuning:**

     We give segmentation and classification finetune code on in ```Sample_Finetuning_SIIMACR```.
 Modify the path, and finetune our model by ```python I1_classification/train_res_ft.py --config configs/dataset_name_mavl.yaml``` or ```python I2_segementation/train_res_ft.py --config configs/dataset_name_mavl.yaml```

+## Acknowledgement
+Our code is built upon https://github.com/MediaBrain-SJTU/MedKLIP.
+We thank the authors for open-sourcing their code.